WardPearce/backblaze/README.md

 # Backblaze B2 Asynchronous Wrapper
 Simple asynchronous wrapper for Backblaze B2 with 100% coverage.
+In the future I'm planning to add more developer friendly functions like the upload.file() what handles everything for you.

 [Backblaze Documentation](https://www.backblaze.com/b2/docs) | [API](#API)